-The cold case murders of Elizabeth and Cherie Vasser - St. Louis, Missouri - December 1, 1986
+The cold case murders of Elizabeth and Cherie Nicole Barnes - St. Louis, Missouri - December 1, 1986

 In October 1986, Elizabeth Vasser (20), her daughter Cherie and husband Larry moved from Nashville, Tennessee to St. Louis.
 Elizabeth and Larry had married less than a year earlier, having first met in the spring of 1985.
 Larry had been released on parole in March of that year after serving eight years in prison for armed robbery.
 Shortly after the wedding, Larry forced his new wife to work as a prostitute, and she was arrested by the police shortly afterwards.
 They hoped for a better life in St. Louis, where Elizabeth again found herself prostituted on Independence Avenue.